sventonsvn/sventon/trunk/doc/readme.txt

 Support for more formats are planned before the first official release of sventon.

 Build instructions:
-1: Create file 'sventon.properties' in directory /dev/java/web/WEB-INF/classes/ and the
-   'default-sventon.properties' are overridden.

-2: Run ant/build.xml for info on building.
+1: Run ant/build.xml for info on building.

 Contact sventon developers using the sventon dev mailing list: http://developer.berlios.de/projects/sventon